 The internal reference voltage varies around 5V, and it is rarely exactly 5V.
 This article explains that in detail:

 A constant described in that article (1100 * 1023) needs to be calibrated for each individual chip using a good DMM.
 During the calibration, Arduino needs to run on a battery or on a stable external voltage supply to ensure stability (USB voltage is unpredictable and it keeps slightly changing).

 In particular, I measured 5.02V on my Arduino Mega when it is connected to a 9V battery.
 That 5.02 voltage was stable: it was using an internal voltage regulator.
-To contrast, a classic 7805-type regulator usually have either 2% or 5% accuracy.
+In contrast, a classic 7805-type regulator usually has either 2% or 5% accuracy.

 The input voltage was quite unpredictable when powered by a USB hub: it shifted anywhere from 4.95V to 5.05V - in one instance even getting down to 4.91V when I plugged a portable HDD into the same hub.
 As the HDD was spinning up during the first few seconds, it was drawing more power from the USB hub and that was impacting Arduino's reference voltage.

 If you had an Arduino design that was supposed to measure something during that time, the values would be inconsistent and inaccurate.

 If you calibrate each individual Arduino and use its 1.1V reference voltage, it might be possible to have its accuracy as good as 0.1% - that’s what I measured in my subsequent tests after I changed the calibration code.
 That accuracy was not affected by the slight variations of the input voltage - it was self-correcting.
 Extra calibration code also addressed the problem of +/- 10% uncertainty of the internal 1.1V reference voltage.
 Once we measure and calibrate it, we can achieve that extra accuracy.